 Are you looking to visit some of the top aquariums in Florida?
 Today we’re sharing our favorite Florida aquariums where you’ll get up close and personal with marine life!

-Florida is home to a diverse range of freshwater and saltwater environments, some of which are unique due to the state’s irregular shape and location.
+Florida is home to a diverse range of freshwater and saltwater environments.
 The state’s humidity and warmth make it a prime place for both land and aquatic creatures, so you can imagine that there are some amazing aquariums in Florida!

 With over 24 aquariums spread around the state, Florida is a great place to go for a day trip with the kids or just something new to do while you’re here.
 If you’re searching for a family adventure or an educational excursion, you’re sure to find it at any of the area aquariums listed below.

 We’ve compiled a list of the best aquariums in Florida for you to see on your trip.
 These are both our favorites and some of the most well-known Florida aquariums that you should consider adding to your itinerary!

 Here are the 15 best aquariums in Florida right now, ranked in order!
 You’ll find our absolute favorite aquarium in Florida down at the #1 spot.

 The St. Augustine Aquarium is one of the greatest in North Florida.
 It is an outdoor, open-air aquarium where you can engage directly with aquatic creatures while learning about their lives and care.

 As of right now, visitors can take advantage of the aquarium’s guided tours, led by marine scientists, to get a more in-depth look at the exhibits.
 There is the Touch and Identify display for those who are courageous enough, where you can touch and identify sea creatures such as starfish.
 You can even feed the rays and sharks!